krmalewski/project2/readme.md

 # Travel Buddy

 ## Summary
 This app makes planning your next trip a breeze!
-Simply decide on a destination, and the app will offer popular tourist attractions that you can add to your _Bucket List_.
+Simply decide on a destination and the app will offer popular tourist attractions that you can add to your _Bucket List_.
 Once you have a full _Bucket List_, you can view a map with markers on all the places you want to visit!

 ![log in page](/public/images/profile.png)